-This dark, arboreal, fruit-eating pigeon serves as the “standard large, hot-country pigeon” of the lowlands and foothills of Mexico and Central America ( Oberholser 1974c : 412).
-Distribution of this tropical pigeon does extend north far enough to include the lower Rio Grande valley, with but a slight presence in the United States in Texas.
-This species' bill is bicolored—red on the base and cere, with a more noticeable yellow tip, characters referenced by both its common (Red-billed) and scientific (flavirostris = “yellow bill”) names.
+This dark, arboreal, fruit-eating pigeon serves as the “standard large, hot-country pigeon” of the lowlands and foothills of Mexico and Central America (1: 412).
+The distribution of this tropical pigeon extends from southern Costa Rica to northern Mexico, including a limited distribution in the United States (southern Texas), along the lower Rio Grande valley.
+This species' bill is bicolored—red on the base and cere, with a more noticeable yellowish tip, characters referenced in both its common (Red-billed) and scientific (flavirostris = “yellow bill”) names.